-Analysts are restricted from roles that could prejudice, or appear to prejudice the independence of their research or conflict with their duties to the recipients of their Research Reports, but are otherwise free to use their expertise for the benefit of Jefferies' clients, or other parties.
-For the avoidance of doubt, Jefferies sometime allows its analysts to do private consultancy work subject to the restrictions outlined below, which are designed to reinforce their independence:
+Analysts are restricted from roles that could prejudice, or appear to prejudice, the independence of their research or conflict with their duties to the recipients of their Research Reports, but are otherwise free to use their expertise for the benefit of Jefferies' clients, or other parties.
+The restrictions outlined below are designed to reinforce Analysts' independence:

-- Analysts are not permitted to participate in deal related pitches for specific Investment Banking or Sales and Trading transactions including for continuous advisory mandates. - Analysts are not permitted to act in a way that reasonably appears to be representing the issuer of a relevant investment.
+- Analysts are not permitted to participate indeal related pitches for specific Investment Banking or Sales and Trading transactions including for continuous advisory mandates. - Analysts are not permitted to act in a way that reasonably appears to be representing the issuer of a relevant investment.
 Analysts may not therefore attend company roadshows relating to an Investment Banking transaction or to issues or allocations of investments.

-Jefferies' policies to prevent any inappropriate influences over Analysts or the preparation of Research Reports include:

-- Analysts and other employees are not permitted to accept any remuneration or other benefit from the issuer or any other party in respect of the publication of research; - Analysts and other employees are not permitted to offer or accept any inducement for the production of favourable research, including selective disclosure by an issuer of material information not generally available; - Analysts and other employees are not permitted to directly or indirectly offer favourable research, specific ratings or specific price targets as consideration or inducement for the receipt of business or compensation; - Analysts and other employees are not permitted to directly or indirectly offer or threaten to change research, a rating or price target as consideration or inducement for the receipt of business or compensation; - Analysts may not discuss unpublished or draft Research Reports ("Unpublished Reports") with Investment Banking, or Sales and Trading employees, or any portions of such reports, either verbally or in writing, other than for the purpose of verifying factual information and with the prior approval of the Compliance Department; - the Research department has editorial control over the contents of Research Reports and no other business areas are permitted to review or comment on Unpublished Reports, other than for the purpose of verifying factual information with the prior approval of the Compliance Department; - issuers may be sent Unpublished Reports for the purpose of verifying their factual accuracy.
+Jefferies' policies to prevent any inappropriate influences over Analysts or the preparation of Research Reports include: - Analysts and other employees are not permitted to accept any remuneration or other benefit from the issuer or any other party in respect of the publication of research; - Analysts and other employees are not permitted to offer or accept any inducement for the production of favourable research, including selective disclosure by an issuer of material information not generally available; - Analysts and other employees are not permitted to directly or indirectly offer favourable research, specific ratings or specific price targets as consideration or inducement for the receipt of business or compensation; - Analysts and other employees are not permitted to directly or indirectly offer or threaten to change research, a rating or price target as consideration or inducement for the receipt of business or compensation; - Analysts may not discuss unpublished or draft Research Reports ("Unpublished Reports") with Investment Banking, or Sales and Trading employees, or any portions of such reports, either verbally or in writing, other than for the purpose of verifying factual information and with the prior approval of the Compliance Department; - The Research department has editorial control over the contents of Research Reports and no other business areas are permitted to review or comment on Unpublished Reports, other than for the purpose of verifying factual information with the prior approval of the Compliance Department; - Issuers may be sent Unpublished Reports for the purpose of verifying their factual accuracy.
 These reports must exclude the research summary, the research rating and price target and be marked draft.
-Any material changes to an Unpublished Report that are required following the verification of factual accuracy by the issuer, require the approval of Research senior management and/or the Compliance Department; - Analysts are located separately from Investment Banking and Sales and Trading employees; and - Analysts may have free access to Jefferies' trading floors in order to maintain an active dialogue on market activity with Sales and Trading employees, although Analysts may not discuss Unpublished Reports with Sales and Trading employees
+Any material changes to an Unpublished Report that are required following the verification of factual accuracy by the issuer, require the approval of Research senior management and/or the Compliance Department; - Analysts are located separately from Investment Banking and Sales and Trading employees; and - Analysts may have free access to Jefferies' trading floors in order to maintain an active dialogue on market activity with Sales and Trading employees, although Analysts may not discuss Unpublished Reports with Sales and Trading employees.